wkolowski/CoqCat/README.md

 * Type of objects and Setoid of morphisms.
 Tried other configurations and this one seems best.
 * Using typeclasses and universe polymorphism where possible.
 * Axioms:
-  - `functional_extensionality` — only needed to prove that the category `CoqSet` has exponentials and indexed products.
+  - `functional_extensionality` — only needed to prove that the category `SET` has exponentials and indexed products.
   - `proof_irrelevance` — only needed to prove `Dual (Dual C) = C`.
-  - `propositional_extensionality` — only needed to prove that epimorphisms in Set are surjections.
+  - `propositional_extensionality` — only needed to prove that epimorphisms in SET are surjections.

 ## Accomplished
 * Basics: defined categories and proved properties of different kinds of morphisms.